 “GOLF IS A GOOD WALK SPOILED” – MARK TWAIN

 Control: What good is flexibility if you can’t coordinate it?
-Control and coordination depends on repetitively challenging the body through specific movements that induces what some call muscle memory.
-(Physiotherapist call it “motor control”) Don’t worry it’s just like riding a bike!
+Control and coordination depend on repetitively challenging the body through specific movements that induce muscle memory.
+(Physiotherapist call it “motor control”) Don’t worry; it’s just like riding a bike!

-I believe that the combination of moving with more range of motion coupled with using that new range of motion in a coordinated way is what restores painful joints, muscles and nerves.
+The combination of moving with more range of motion coupled with using that new range of motion in a coordinated way is what restores painful joints, muscles, and nerves.

 So if you enjoy golf or would like to return to the sport, consider dry needling as an option to get you moving better and feeling better!

-Trigger point dry needling has been recognized by prestigious organizations such as the Cochrane Collaboration and is recommended as an option for the treatment of persons with chronic low back pain.
+Trigger point dry needling has been recognized by prestigious organizations such as the Cochrane Collaboration.
+It is recommended as an option for the treatment of persons with chronic low back pain.